LEMUR LOVE

 Dr. Hoby is a Malagasy veterinarian with an interest in wildlife medicine.
 She obtained her Doctor of Veterinary Medicine degree from the Department of Science and Veterinary Medicine at the University of Antananarivo in 2019.

 Dr. Hoby is fascinated by lemurs and particularly enjoys studying them in their natural habitats.
 She is also interested in Madagascar's medicinal plants, and how lemurs may use plants to self-medicate.
 Additionally, Dr. Hoby enjoys travel and wildlife photography.
-Dr. Hoby shares Lemur Love's vision of conserving Madagascar's biodiversity through scientific inquiry, the amplification of women, and address the humanitarian needs of rural Malagasy living in proximity to wildlife. |

 DR. SEHENO CORDAUNT-ANDRIANTSARALAZA (Within-Madagascar Director: Staff)